galahad-creative/idle-mmo-wiki/en/character/effects.md

 # Effects

-Effects in the game are modifiers that influence a character's attributes and capabilities.
-These effects can vary greatly in nature, ranging from beneficial boosts that enhance a character's performance and rewards to detrimental debuffs that may hinder their progress.
+Effects in the game are modifiers that impact a character's attributes and abilities.
+These effects can vary widely, from beneficial boosts that enhance performance and rewards to harmful debuffs that may hinder progress.
 ### Types of Effects

 Effects can be broadly categorized based on their duration: